malevitzch/froglang/README.md

 The project requires CMake, a C++ compiler, LLVM 16+, a C compiler (prferably clang or gcc) to run.\
 The repository contains tests that can be run using CTest.
 # todo
+- Extend the CLI, allowing the compilation of object files without linking them to executable through a "-c" option

+- Build the standard library through CMAKE and the compiler executable

+- Change the way operators are represented in code, they should just inherit from the Binary or Unary Operator superclass which should be abstract.
+Then the operators could be generated through a factory function that returns a shared pointer to the corresponding class (maybe a static function for Operator)

 - Add a reasonable compilation error/warning log to the AST

 - Change the ValueHolder interface to support Allocas